MartijnPeterVanLeeuwen/BoneDetection/README.md

 ```
 python Predict.py --Scan_name test_1.nii --Slices 5 --Device CPU --Experiment_name Experiment
 ```
-This will start executing the code for scan *"test_1.nii"* and create a folder *"Experiment"* in the *"Path_to_storage"* directory.
-A description of the other arguments that can be provided to this prediction file are shown below:
+This will start executing the code for scan *"test_1.nii"* and create a folder *"Experiment"* in the *"Path_to_storage"* directory in which all the results will be stored.
+A description of the other arguments that can be used by this function are described below: